hapax/hapax.github.io/assets/teaching.md

 	Suppose the triangle forms slowly enough that there is effectively no rolling layer, with sides always at the angle of repose $\alpha$.

-   (a) When do the sides hit the edge of the base?
+   (a) If gangue starts piling up at $t = 0$, when do the sides hit the edge of the base?

-   (b) If the gangue starts piling at $t = 0$, write the profile of the sandpile, $h(x, t)$, as a function of time $t$ and position
+   (b) Write the profile of
+   the sandpile, $h(x, t)$, as a function of time $t$ and position
-   $x$, until it achieves its maximum size.
+   $x$, before it achieves its maximum size.

 2. Once the tailings cover the base, any additional gangue will form a rolling layer travelling at speed $v$.